 Illawarra Plum is also known as the Daalgaal, Goongum or Plum Pine.
 Its juicy, pulpy fruits have a grape-like texture and sweetish, mild pine flavour that is enhanced by cooking.
-In NSW, Illawarra Plum was considered one of the best bush foods by both Aboriginals and early settlers.
+In NSW, Illawarra Plum was regarded as one of the best bush foods by both Aboriginal people and European colonists.
 This tree is a common rainforest species endemic to the east coast of Australia.

 Illawarra Plum fruits are made up of two segments – a hard inedible seed (1cm in diameter), and a large, fleshy purple-black berry (2.5cm in diameter).
 They ripen between March and July, and may be eaten raw or made into a jam or jelly.
 They’re often used as a compliment for chilli, garlic, sauces and marinades, and are especially popular in sauces, preserves, muffins, cheesecakes and fruit compotes.
 When cooking with Illawarra Plums, stainless steel utensils are recommended over aluminium to prevent bitterness.